bcho892/Flappy-Bird-DE0-CV/doc/specs.md

 Outputs states corresponding to the relevant game mode.
 Requires the following:

--   Game Start <- Prompts the user to click and start the game
+-   Game Start <- Prompts the user to choose a game mode from the menu
 -   Game Mode
-    -   Training <- Constant scrolling speed of pipes
+    -   Training <- Constant scrolling speed of pipes (no levels/power ups)
-    -   Normal <- Increasing scrolling speed with score
+    -   Normal <- Full game features (levels and power ups)
--   Game Over <- On death, stops scrolling and prompts user to return to Game Start.
+-   Game Over <- On death, stops scrolling and prompts user to return to Game Start on click.

 #### Important Signals

--   **Mouse Click**: Will be the primary driver for state changes
+-   **Mouse Click + Position**: Will be the primary driver for state changes
--   **Collision Detected**: Causes shift from a game mode to game over
+-   **Collision Detected**: Performs actions based on collision type [(see bird)](#bird)
 -   **Peripheral signals(?)**: Switches, pushbuttons could be used to reset or influence state.

 #### Implementation Details